 Buenos Aires – As of today, Google lists 517 pages with references to recipes for Salsa Golf, a vividly pinkish-orangish sauce that is quite popular here and in other parts of South America.
+[Edit: going on 9 years later in October 2014, that number is up to 5,160, a tenfold increase, more or less mirroring local economic inflation.
+Not that the two are connected.]
 While the arguments over this sauce may not reach the level of the current arguments over whether George Bush, Fidel Castro, both, or neither, should be allowed to attend this weekend’s “all Americas” presidential summit, it is still the source of some contention.
 At it’s most basic, it is a mayonnaise based sauce flavored with tomato.
 The simplest recipes avow that one uses equal parts of mayonnaise and ketchup and blends them together thoroughly.

 Variations abound, from different ratios to different ingredients.
 The most common addition seems to be cognac, or at least a brandy of some sort.
 I’ve tried mixing just these basic ingredients in various combinations, and bluntly, it just isn’t the same thing.
 The flavor is far closer to some sort of take on Russian dressing.
 But again, not the same.
 Russian dressing is a blend of mayonnaise, pimientos, chives, ketchup or chili sauce, and spices, and it’s name theoretically comes from the inclusion of an ingredient in early versions of the recipe, caviar.
 Many versions include something a bit spicier like horseradish.
 The dressing is probably most famous for its inclusion in a Reuben sandwich, along with sauerkraut, corned beef, and swiss cheese.